 This deception has made the exam a lot more difficult.
 Still, candidates have apparently been able to fortify themselves against AUD’s schemes in the last several quarters.
 The fact that AUD is making a run for the top spot is actually surprising.
 AUD is the only section to test at the Evaluation level of skill, which is the most difficult in the context of the CPA Exam.

-Even though the rates are going down, how has BEC managed to become the reigning king of pass rates?
-BEC is the least technical part of the exam.
-Additionally, more than half of BEC only tests for Application, the second-lowest skill level.
-Furthermore, BEC has only had task-based simulations (TBSs) for about a year and a half now, having received them in 2017.
-But with only 4 total TBSs compared to the other exam section’s 8, BEC remains half as hard in the realm of simulations.
+Prior to 2024, BEC managed to become the reigning king of pass rates.
+BEC was the least technical part of the exam.
+Additionally, more than half of BEC only tested for Application, the second-lowest skill level.
+Furthermore, with only 4 total TBSs compared to the other exam section’s 8, BEC was half as hard in the realm of simulations.

-BEC also has the fewest multiple-choice questions (MCQs) with 62.
-And finally, BEC has 3 written communications (WCs).
-The BEC WCs account for 15% of your score and are basically there to ensure that you can write an organized, well-developed document of clearly expressed correct information.
+BEC also had the fewest multiple-choice questions (MCQs) with 62.
+And finally, BEC had 3 written communications (WCs).
+The BEC WCs accounted for 15% of your score and were basically there to ensure that you could write an organized, well-developed document of clearly expressed correct information.
+(Of course, since the 2024 CPA Exam doesn’t include the BEC section, you don’t have to worry about written communications now!)

 As you can see, FAR’s pass rates have been a bit of a roller coaster.
 They have only been the highest for 2 of the past 15 years.
 After that, they firmly positioned FAR as one of the hardest, if not the hardest, exam sections for the past 5 years.
 When the exam experienced big changes, the FAR pass rate responded with big falls.
 While FAR’s pass rates have had their quarterly moments in the 50s, even jumps above 49% have been uncommon.